tyronyiu/Uni/BUS355/CSR.md

 Factors favouring CSR include the growth of multinational organisations (being bigger than the GDP of other countries, meaning having a big responsibility) globalisation, civil society and post-material needs.
+Civil society means, that people care for what is happening with the public agenda.

 CSR is relevant because one has to differentiate oneself from competitors.
 CSR helps to develop and enhance relationships with customers, suppliers and